saichethana28/OFDM-GNU-Radio/README.md

 ## License

-Specify your license here (e.g., MIT License) or state if proprietary.
+This project is licensed under the MIT License

 ## Contact

-For questions or suggestions, please open an issue or contact [your email or GitHub handle].
+For questions or suggestions, please open an issue or contact me on GitHub: [@saichethana28](https://github.com/saichethana28)

 ---